Are you planning a driving holiday in Europe? Concerned about driving through Europe or wondering where the best locations are?

 - Check your breakdown cover covers Europe.
 If not, consider extending it.

 - Health/ Travel insurance for each person travelling, plus EHIC cards if you have them.
 Repatriation cover is a great idea- it can cost thousands to bring someone back to the UK if you need to.

 - You need to carry your REAL vehicle logbook, not a copy.
 If it is a hire vehicle, you need a signed letter giving permission for it to go to Europe.

 - You also need an MOT (in date!) and driving licenses for everyone who will be driving.
-We have been told the pink part of the licence is fine, but we carry both parts just to be safe.
+You only need to carry the pink card part.

 - If you are taking a trailer, you need to provide proof of its EU certification.